• About

 Learn More about creating smooth PTA, Booster Club, and PTO officer transitions

-Understanding the Primary Duties of a Parent Group Treasurer
+Understanding the Primary Duties of a PTO Treasurer

 Hopefully as the PTA, Booster Club, or PTO member who won the treasurer election you know what a treasurer does!
 Still, there are many important, smaller tasks that make up your duty as treasurer and steward of your group’s funds.